gaurav0401/Doon-Restaurant-Website-Using-Django/README.md

 # Doon-Restaurant-Website-Using-Django

-## This is a Restaurant Website using Django Framework of Python
+## This is a Restaurant Website using the Django Framework of Python

-   * In Django we can divide our project into different part in a form of app.
+   * In Django we can divide our project into different parts in the form of  an app.
    * Django provides us built-in user authentication system.

 ## Our website consists of three pages
            1. Home page
            2. About Page
            3. Contact Us page
-In contact us page user can ask about their queries which is send to user backend (to the super user).
+On the contact us page, users can ask about their queries  which are sent to the  backend (to the superuser).

-## Screenshot 1  Home Page part 1
+## Screenshot 1  Home Page Part 1

 ![image](https://github.com/gaurav0401/Doon-Restaurant-Website-Using-Django/assets/80095859/a9932447-60f0-42e7-9bc7-53826f1c7b7e)